appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/reference/git-settings.md

 </div>

-This section provides configuration for CI/CD, enabling automatic updates to the selected branch, eliminating the need for manual pulling of changes after each update.
+The CI/CD feature in Appsmith enables you to automatically deploy changes to the selected branch, eliminating the need to manually pull updates after each change.

 <dd>

-* **CURL command**: The provided CURL command is specifically intended for configuring automatic updates within Appsmith's CI/CD setup.
+* **CURL command**: The provided CURL command is specifically intended for configuring automatic deployments within Appsmith's CI/CD setup.
 It triggers a POST request to the specified endpoint, initiating the deployment process for the designated app and branch.

 * **Bearer token**: You can use this bearer token for authenticating CI/CD requests.
 You can add this bearer token to your secrets or environment variables for secure access.
 Once generated, paste your bearer token immediately.
 You won't be able to do this later.